-All staff wear green lanyards.
-Visitors wear red lanyards and Governors wear black lanyards.
+All staff wear green lanyards and unescorted visitors.
+Supervised visitors wear red lanyards and Governors wear black lanyards.

 3 Risk Assessment

 Effective risk assessment is the foundation of all school health and safety checks, and the school takes steps to ensure that all school staff are confident and familiar with carrying out risk assessments and recording and reporting risks.